Engaged, strong quads (thigh muscles) are critical for pain-free knees. Weak quads and tight hamstrings are responsible for MOST knee injuries.

-Engaged, strong quads allow for a healthy space between the thigh bones and shin bones (femur and tibia/fibula).
-These three essential bones are supposed to glide by each other and never touch.
-The weaker your quads, the closer they come together, sometimes even touching.
-This can cause surface erosion around the knee area.
-Eventually, this contact will wear out the cartilage and result in meniscus tears.
+Strong quads increase the space between the thigh bone and shin bones.
+These bones are supposed to 'glide by' each other and never touch.
+The weaker the quads, the closer the bones come together, sometimes even touching.
+This causes surface erosion of the cartilage on the ends of each bone.

-In a perfect, up-right position, lunge forward.
+In a perfect, upright position, lunge forward.
 The back leg (shin) should be parallel with the floor.
 Remember to keep your toes slightly in front of the front knee.

 Things to remember:

 Again staying perfectly upright, hold in your abs in to control balance and lunge sideways.
 Both hands on the front thigh.
 Remember, your toes slightly in front of your bent knee.
 Try and hold for 30 seconds and do the same on the other leg.

 The Air Squat

 With your legs shoulder width apart, begin to sit back with your butt pushing out.
 Keep your weight on the full foot, not on the heels, and use arms in front to counterbalance.
 Think: I'm going to sit in a chair.

 Hold for a slow count of 30.
 Stand relax and repeat for another 30!

 HINT: It is a good habit is to hover a few seconds before slowly lowering yourself into the office chair.
 This is great for the quads!

 The Leg Raise